Boston Scott: Los Angeles Rams

 On May 1, 2024, Scott signed a one-year contract with the Los Angeles Rams.
 He was released on August 25.

 Pittsburgh Steelers

 On August 30, 2024, the Pittsburgh Steelers signed Scott to their practice squad.
 He was released on September 13.

+On March 18, 2026, after spending the entire 2025 season unsigned, Scott announced his retirement from professional football.